wix-incubator/eslint-plugin-lodash/README.md

 }
 ```
 ## Configuration for use with the full Lodash object
-If you work with the full Lodash object with the same variable name every time, you can use the `canonical` for faster execution:
+If you work with the full Lodash object with the same variable name every time, you should use the `canonical` configuration.
+This allows rules to run without explicitly importing Lodash in your code, and allows for faster execution for some of the rules:

 ```json
 {
   "plugins": ["lodash"],